OPSILab/Idra/docs/manuals/user/enduser.md

-# End User Manual

-This section provides the description of the End User Functionalities.
-Through the Idra Portal a user can:
--	Search datasets filtering by their metadata;
--	Create graphical representation of dataset resources called *Datalet*;
--	Execute SPARQL queries on RDF resources;
--	View the federated ODMS in the platform.

 ## Metadata Search

 Each user can perform a dataset.
-Two types of search are provided by the GUI: a simple search or an advanced search.
+Two types of search are provided by the GUI:

+ - Simple search
+ - Advanced search.

 ### Simple search